Guinea Pig vs Hamster. Should I Get Hamster or Guinea Pig? What is the Difference Between a Guinea Pig and Hamster?

 There are also some DIY options where you can use the plastic bin to create cages for hamsters.
 Many experts will recommend a bin that is larger than 30 gallons.

 Some other options are using 40+ gallon aquariums and converting IKEA furniture to make the cage!
 Again, the DIY possibilities are endless.
+A popular way to create hamster enclosure is by creating an awesome hamsterscape, the art of creating a beautiful and natural enclosure for a hamster, as shown by @life_of_pepijn above.

 Don’t Forget the Bedding!